 Can I Freeze Ragu?

-To defrost: allow container to thaw overnight in a refrigerator for 6-8 hours.
-Heat on a stovetop or skillet, then add pasta directly to the pan.
+To defrost: Allow lamb ragu to thaw overnight in a refrigerator for 6-8 hours.
+Heat on a stovetop or in a skillet, then add pasta directly to the pan.

 Ingredients